+In the case of an absence, APA policy provides that students will have two full days to submit make-up work.
 Homework that is due the day that a student is absent is due upon return.
 Assignments missed due to an absence will be given an equal number of school days to complete assignments.
-Missed assignments may be picked up at the end of the school day.
-Students or parents/legal guardians must request make-up work 24 hours in advance of pick-up.
+Students are also able to access their assignments electronically.
+Missed assignments may also be picked up at the end of the school day from the front office of your campus.
+However, students or parents/legal guardians must request make-up work 24 hours in advance of pick-up.
+Homework will also be available through the campus Learning Management System, Canvas.